 Laughing all the way ‘with’ the Banks in 2014!

 2013 has been a standout year for the Big 4 Australian Banks.
 The financial sector as a whole added a further 19.14% year to date on top of last year’s 21.7% capital gain (before dividends).
-These types of gains are reminiscent of bull market and booming economic growth periods and in fact the annual capital gains of 2012 and 2013 exceeding the average annual capital gains made during the strong 2004 to 2006 period.
-With these gains in mind, historically low interest rates and solid expectations that dividends will not only continue, but in fact grow into 2014, investor’s love affair with Australian Big 4 Banks is set to continue.
+These types of gains are reminiscent of the bull market and booming economic growth periods and in fact the annual capital gains of 2012 and 2013 exceeding the average annual capital gains made during the strong 2004 to 2006 period.
+With these gains in mind, historically low interest rates and solid expectations that dividends will not only continue.
+But in fact, grow into 2014, investor’s love affair with Australian Big 4 Banks is set to continue.

 What Now?
-Are the Banking stock still good value?
+Are the Banking stock still a good value?

 Savvy investors know there is a big difference between price and value.
-Valuation measures define for us as savvy investors, whether we are paying too much for a stock, or on the flip side, whether a share is trading at barging prices.
-They also give us a benchmark for comparing between stocks that have widely different prices, say Commonwealth Bank of Australia (ASX:CBA) ($76) and Australia and New Zealand Banking Group (ASX:ANZ) ($31.50).
+Valuation measures define us as savvy investors.
+Whether we are paying too much for a stock, or on the flip side, whether a share is trading at barging prices.
+They also give us a benchmark for comparing stocks that have widely different prices.
+Say Commonwealth Bank of Australia (ASX:CBA) ($76) and Australia and New Zealand Banking Group (ASX:ANZ) ($31.50).

 We find that higher quality companies mostly trade at higher valuations due to the higher demand generated by investors.
 A quick glance into the history of banking stock valuations does highlight some interest points.

 First of all, all 4 of the major Australian banks are trading at higher than their 10 year average P/E multiples.
-This means that on average, CBA for example trades at a stock price of 14.25 times its earnings.
-The fact that Banks are currently priced higher that this average is expected due to the higher than average demand we have seen for these stocks this year.
-But given these inflated prices, is there much more upside available for new investors, and when do current investors look to take profit?
+This means that on average.
+CBA for example trades at a stock price of 14.25 times its earnings.
+The fact that Banks are currently priced higher than this average is expected due to the higher than average demand we have seen for these stocks this year.
+But given these inflated prices, is there much more upside available for new investors.
+And when do current investors look to take profit?

 What does 2014 look like for Australian Banks?

 Interest rates are at historic lows, and according to expectations, are current at the low end of the cycle range.
 Amongst economists, consensus expectations are for interest rates to actually move higher by the end of 2014.
-Under this environment and as economic growth in Australia starts to pickup, banking products like home and business loans will become more and more in demand.
-Therefore we expect profit margins may shrink while Banks compete for new business, but within a recovering economy and overall growing revenue pool.
-So as long as the Banks can keep their bad debts low (as they have done very well at this year), and focus on productivity improvements, we would expect above trend growth in earnings, and therefore dividends too.
+Under this environment and as economic growth in Australia starts to pick up.
+Banking products like home and business loans will become more and more in demand.
+Therefore we expect profit margins may shrink while Banks compete for new business.
+But within a recovering economy and overall growing revenue pool.
+So as long as the Banks can keep their bad debts low (as they have done very well this year).
+And focus on productivity improvements.
+We would expect above-trend growth in earnings, and therefore dividends too.
 This is good news for investors.

 So, with banking stocks expected to continue to generating shareholder wealth, but with stock prices at higher than ideal valuations, how does the prudent investor get involved in 2014?